How DNS Leaks Can Destroy Anonymity When Using a VPN, And How to Stop Them

 What’s a DNS Leak?

 The domain name system (DNS) is a system for linking URLs (like www.makeuseof.com) and IP addresses (18.104.22.168).
 When you use your browser to go to a website, it sends a request to a DNS server with the URL that you typed in, and it’s pointed to the correct IP address.
-This is a crucial piece of how the Internet works.
+This is a crucial piece of how the Internet works; see our introduction to DNS servers for more info.

 Usually, DNS servers are assigned by your internet service provider (ISP), which means that they can monitor and record your online activities whenever you send a request to the server.
 When you use a virtual private network (VPN), the DNS request should be directed to an anonymous DNS server through your VPN, and not directly from your browser; this keeps your ISP from monitoring your connection.